The Devil’s Playthings

 A concert of sleight-of-hand—Bach’s Goldberg Variations meets Rachmaninoff’s Piano Concerto No. 3—conceived as a macabre fantasy, performed by David Ben, one of the world’s foremost practitioners of card table artifice, as a tribute to his late friend, the renowned adventurer and tribal art collector, Billy Jamieson, and his collection of artifacts documenting human humiliation and cruelty.

-Filmed amongst Billy’s arcane collection before it was dispersed, a crew came together to capture it all.
+Filmed among Billy’s arcane collection before it was dispersed, a crew came together to capture it all.
 The film was directed by Daniel Zuckerbrot, edited by Bert Kish and features original music by John Lang and a soundscape by Alan Geldart (complete with Wilhelm scream).
 The work also includes a post-modern explanation of the sleight-of-hand technique employed in the film, demonstrating that, in the end, there is little difference between fantasy and reality.